cjdhein/one-time-pad/README.md

 # one-time-pad

+A small suite of executables to facilitate encryption and decryption of uppercase alphabetical messages of varying lengths.
+Includes a keygen program to create a cipher of the specified length, two programs that run as servers and listen for connections before accepting and encoding / decoding the provided message using the provided cipher, and two client programs that connect to the aforementioned servers to send / receive messages.

 ## Compile
 Run 'compileall' using ./compileall (may need to use chmod first).

 ## Usage

+### keygen
+keygen <length>

 ### otp_enc_d
 otp_enc_d \<port\>